 MailChimp stores all bounced messages so you can read these SMTP replies, and determine exactly why each message bounced.

-- To the right of your campaign title you'll see the number of bounces.
+- Underneath the open and click rate graphs, you'll see the number of bounces.
 If the number of bounces is greater than zero, the number will be a link to your bounce reports.

 - The next page will be "who bounced" on your subscriber activity page.
 We'll show you how many soft bounces, hard bounces and a list of subscribers whose email addresses bounced on this send.